Vantiq/vantiq-extension-sources/jdbcSource/README.md

 An understanding of the VANTIQ Extension Source SDK is assumed.
 Please read the Extension Source README.md for more information.

-The user must define the JDBC Source implementation in the VANTIQ IDE.
+The user must [define the JDBC Source implementation](https://github.com/Vantiq/vantiq-extension-sources/blob/master/README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.
 For an example of the definition, please see the *jbdcImpl.json* file located in the *src/test/resources* directory.

 Additionally, an example project named *jdbcExample.zip* can be found in the *src/test/resources* directory.